 There are so many ways that people use music to express themselves.
 There is something for every taste.
 The Blue Man Group is no exception.
 They have interactive shows all over the country that feature the recognizable blue men delving in performance art of a creative and interesting nature.
 There is a lot that goes into these shows -much of it behind the scenes.
 There is the sound crew, makeup and set design, the financial side, advertising, the band, etc.

 There is a Valpo local who would agree with me.
 His name is Zebulun Barnow.
 Barnow has been a musician for the Blue Man Group for the past eight years.
-His musical inclinations are quite impressive and admirable which make him this week’s Valpo Life That Matters.
+His musical inclinations are quite impressive and admirable which make him this week’s Valpo Life in the Spotlight.

 Barnow was born in Marquette, MI to Ben and Alison Barnow.
 Later on in his childhood his family moved and took him to Chicago, IL where they lived in a Ukie Village.
 In 1988 he graduated from Oak Park and River Forest High School.
 Barnow attended college at Columbia College where he studied Music Business and had various jobs as a musician before obtaining his job with the Blue Man Group.

 “I have worked with Blue Man Group for over eight years and played the show well over a thousand times.
 Our show is an amazing and unique experience to be a part of.”
 Barnow said.
 “As a musician, Blue Man Group affords an opportunity to play and improvise on a refined level for a diverse and appreciative audience.
 That’s what many musicians wish for!”